EXTENSIVE CLINICAL AND PRECLINICAL PROGRAMS

-include Kv7 ion channel modulation for epilepsy and mood disorders; extracellular protein degradation for antibody-mediated diseases; TRPM3 activation for migraine and neuropathic pain; TYK2/JAK1 inhibition for neuroinflammatory disorders; glutamate modulation for obsessive-compulsive disorder; myostatin inhibition for neuromuscular and metabolic diseases, including obesity; and antibody recruiting, bispecific molecules and antibody drug conjugates for cancer.
+Our portfolio includes Kv7 ion channel modulation for epilepsy and mood disorders; extracellular protein degradation for immunological diseases; TRPM3 antagonism for pain disorders; TYK2/JAK1 inhibition for neuroinflammatory disorders; myostatin inhibition for neuromuscular and metabolic diseases, including SMA and obesity; antibody recruiting bispecific molecules; and antibody drug conjugates for cancer.

 FULL PIPELINE